janetudie/janetudie.github.io/README.md

 Very big thanks to The Odin Project, Coursera, and edX, for providing much-needed periodical kicks in the posterior.

-As an aside, this website is created using Jekyll and hosted on Github Pages, after a steep learning curve in which I almost died through caffeine overdose.
+As an aside, this website is created using Jekyll and hosted on Github Pages, after a steep learning curve in which I almost died of caffeine overdose.
 Hopefully it will all be worth it in the end.